blackcodding/Text-Convertor/README.md

 # Text-Convertor

-- Text to Speech is Implemented by Vanila Js.
+- Text to Speech is Implemented by Vanilla Js.
 - With Responsive simple and Attractive UI.

 ## Screenshot Bellow 👇